 This chip can be used only once and can be played at any time except Matchday 1 and Matchday 7 (the round of 16), when everyone gets unlimited transfers.
 Once you've played it, it can't be cancelled.

 Limitless gives you the chance to pick your dream squad for one matchday only.
 Playing it allows you to make unlimited free transfers for that matchday with no budget restrictions.
-Once the matchday has finished, your squad will return to how it was before you played your Limitless chip.
+Once the matchday has finished, your squad will go back to how it was before you played your Limitless chip.

-The normal rules for automatic substitutions, manual substitutions and captain changes still apply when playing Limitless, as well as formation constraints and the number of players you can pick from one team.
+The normal rules for automatic subs, manual subs and captain changes still apply when playing Limitless, as well as formation constraints and the number of players you can pick from one team.